2019–2023 structural changes to local government in England: Somerset

+A new unitary authority, Somerset Council, replaced Somerset County Council and the non-metropolitan districts of Mendip, Sedgemoor, Somerset West and Taunton, and South Somerset on 1 April 2023.

 Changes in Somerset have been under consideration since at least 2018.
-The existing unitary authorities of Bath and North East Somerset and North Somerset are not affected by any of these proposals.
+The existing unitary authorities of Bath and North East Somerset and North Somerset were not affected by any of these proposals.
 In October 2020, the UK government invited proposals for reform of arrangements in Somerset by 2023.
 There were two rival proposals: a single unitary council, or two unitary councils (east and west).

-In 2020, Somerset County Council submitted a proposal known as "One Somerset" to the government.
+In 2020, the county council submitted a proposal known as "One Somerset" to the government.
 Under this plan, the county council and the four non-metropolitan districts of Mendip, Sedgemoor, Somerset West and Taunton and South Somerset would be replaced by a single unitary authority to be known as Somerset Council.
-This proposal was approved by the Secretary of State, Robert Jenrick, in July 2021.
-Parliamentary approval was to be sought around the end of 2021, with the intention of holding elections for the new Somerset Council in May 2022 and the council going live in April 2023.